-If you’ve noticed a crack in your windshield and our service team members have determined that it requires replacement, you’ll have a second option as well.
+If you’ve noticed a crack in your windshield and our collision team members have determined that it requires replacement, you’ll have a second option as well.
 You could choose to have your windshield replaced using aftermarket glass.
 This glass will be manufactured using the same standards as OEM glass, but it often differs slightly.

 Advantages of OEM Glass

 When replacing your windshield, you’ll likely be given the choice between OEM glass or aftermarket glass, but OEM glass emerges as the clear winner due to the many advantages it presents when compared with the alternative.
 These advantages include:

 - More Precise Fit—OEM glass will be produced by the same company who constructed your current windshield, so it’ll be made to fit your car more precisely than aftermarket glass.
 A better fit means less chance for leaks or other issues.

 - Less Noise—As you’re driving on the highway, you may notice that the thickness of your windshield helps reduce the sound of the road inside your car.
 Many people say that OEM glass helps quiet the outside sounds better than aftermarket glass.

 - Clearer View—Many people believe aftermarket glass to be produced with less rigorous standards and as a result, it’s often considered to have a wavy appearance.
 OEM glass is made using the same tint, thickness, clarity, and color.